crawlcore/qcrawl/docs/getting-started/installation.md

 Virtual environments allow you to avoid conflicts with already-installed Python system packages, and still install packages normally with `pip`.

 ### Linux/MacOS
-qCraw depends on popular packages and prebuilt wheels should be available for them on MacOS and Linux.
+qCrawl depends on popular packages and prebuilt wheels should be available for them on MacOS and Linux.
 Therefore once you have virtual environment set up and activated, try to install qCrawl using:

 ``` shell